RimuEirnarn/Astraversa/documents/StressReport.md

 ...
 I don't know what is up but I cannot replicate 400 FPS.
 Pretty sure it was actually reachable, why was it gone...
 Maybe because I was stripping it apart?
 I don't remember.
 But hey, I won't touch it.

 CFFI and Interpreted being an issue is a guarantee.
 But Python being hella slower than JS is a lot funnier, maybe because it's JIT?

+Using Numba was a mistake.
+JIT testing is unreliable for now as Windows default Python 3.14.7 has no JIT, so is 3.15rc2.
+Someone's spitting a hoax at me.

+## TL;DR

+Python is slow due to CFFI and it being interpreted.
+100k object draws tanks FPS down to at worst 2 FPS.